 - Titles of Advice we send to our Ministers

 - Our responses to some Official Information Act requests

 - General Information Releases

 - Expenses incurred by the Chief Executive

-We proactively release Cabinet papers and material the Minister of Arts, Culture and Heritage and Associate Ministers and Minister of Broadcasting take to Cabinet.
-This is in line with Cabinet Office circular CO (18) 4 – Proactive Release of Cabinet Material.
-We aim to make this information available as soon as possible.
+We proactively release Cabinet papers, minutes and material our Ministers take to Cabinet.
+In line with Cabinet Office circular CO (18) 4 – Proactive Release of Cabinet Material, we aim to make this information available as soon as possible.

 Responses to OIA requests

 We make OIA responses available where the information is considered to be of public interest, and where there is no risk to the privacy of individuals.

 General information releases